 The theory and academic training of PCE skills within the university setting is traditionally consolidated by clinical practice-based experiences.
 Seventy-six percent (n = 19/24) of the Higher Education Institutions (HEIs) that provide radiography education have indicated that their curriculum includes teaching concerning image interpretation5.
 However, the extent of university education that is dedicated to image interpretation is likely to vary due to variations of course design and content within each HEI.
 The views of radiology managers suggest that graduates seek career pathways away from general radiography, implying that the educational desires of students are shifting with a need for flexible teaching pathways6.
 Restructuring curricula to reflect this shift may lead to reduced opportunities for image interpretation training at undergraduate level and illustrates the potential of clinical experiences in supplementing theoretical teaching

-Recent research has indicated that 18.7% (n = 61/325) of NHS hospitals utilise a commenting system to communicate abnormal findings with 57.4% (n = 35) limited to musculoskeletal (MSK) examinations, 18% (n = 11) to MSK and chest examinations, and 21.3% (n = 13) commenting on all radiographic examinations.7 The wide variations of practice and lack of local guidance regarding implementation are seen as potentially causing confusion and error.7 This is perhaps the leading factor in preventing widespread implementation.
+Recent research has indicated that 18.7% (n = 61/325) of NHS hospitals utilise a commenting system to communicate abnormal findings with 57.4% (n = 35) limited to musculoskeletal (MSK) examinations, 18% (n = 11) to MSK and chest examinations, and 21.3% (n = 13) commenting on all radiographic examinations.7 The wide variations of practice and lack of local guidance regarding implementation are seen as potentially causing confusion and error.7 This is perhaps the leading factor preventing widespread implementation.
 Ultimately, the lack of uptake of the PCE system within students’ placement hospitals prevents the opportunity to further develop these skills in the clinical setting.

 The combination of training at university and on placement is a key aspect of developing autonomous practitioners, as such a balance should be sought between theoretical input and experiential learning.8 The purpose of teaching is to develop students with the necessary skills and abilities to fulfil the requirements set out by the statutory body.9 Professional body guidance10 outlines an educational framework with clear values for developing individuals in a personal and professional manner in order to meet the workforce requirements.
 Although undergraduate programmes do provide image interpretation education, it is uncertain whether the amount of image interpretation experience accrued by students on placement can be satisfactory to support their learning.